 Yiben is not short of water.
-It lies within a sharp bend of the Seli River and has closer access to two small clear-running streams which have provided water for their every need.
-One place has been designated for collecting household and drinking water that is carried daily to the homes.
-Another place is designated for laundering and women’s bathing, while men’s bathing is confined to the other stream.
-Unfortunately all the rivers and waterways carry bacteria and parasites; so while it looks and tastes quite fresh, the water can cause diseases such as diarrhoea, bilharzia and river blindness.
+It lies within a bend in the Seli River and has closer access to two small clear-running streams which have provided water for their every need.
+Unfortunately all the rivers and waterways carry bacteria and parasites; so while it looks and tastes quite fresh, the water can cause diseases such as diarrhea, bilharzia and river blindness.

 Uncontaminated drinking water, along with access to national treatment and immunisation programs, would eliminate these risks for Yiben.

-Recently Mallam approached two experienced well-builders, Morie and Mohamed, who were working with an NGO near his hometown, and they agreed to travel to Yiben to assess the problems.
-They have successfully reconstructed the well and now in 2020, clean water is flowing for Yiben!
+Eventually, Mallam approached two experienced well-builders, Morie and Mohamed, who had come to work for an NGO near his hometown.
+They agreed to travel to Yiben to assess the problems and, with the equipment replaced, they successfully reconstructed the well.
+Finally clean water was flowing for Yiben!

-The pictures show different stages of the construction of both wells and illustrate the difficulty of the work in this environment.
+The pictures show different stages of the construction of both wells and help to illustrate the difficulty of the work in this environment.